Harsh-2002/Ghost-CMS-on-Kubernetes/README.md

-# Deploying Ghost CMS on Kubernetes
+# Deploying Ghost CMS on Kubernetes with MySQL as the database.

 This repository contains the necessary Kubernetes configuration files to deploy the [Ghost](https://ghost.org/) content management system (CMS) on a Kubernetes cluster.
 Ghost is a popular, open-source blogging platform that provides a clean and minimalist interface for writing and publishing content.